 Trauma and the Brain

-Trauma and the Brain: Understanding the Impact and Pathways to Healing
+Trauma and the Brain: Impact and Healing Pathways

 Trauma shapes our lives in profound ways, often leaving its mark where we least expect it: deep within our brains.
 Have you ever wondered why certain experiences leave a lasting mark on us, affecting our thoughts, feelings, and behaviors long after they’ve occurred?
 These impacts often stem from trauma.
 Trauma isn’t just a memory; it’s a lived experience that can alter the very fabric of our mental well-being.
 Trauma, in its many forms, plays a significant role in mental health, shaping how we interact with the world and ourselves.